 The Board of Magnum, after considering the current cash reserves, the Group's access to funding and the short- and medium-term strategy, agree that the Group is a going concern.
 The Company has more than the required resources to meet its commitments in the medium term.
 Any execution of the announced strategy will require an investment decision which will be made at the time, having regard to all of the facts contained in the Bankable Feasibility Study.
-Pursuing this strategy will require the raising of capital to fund the capital investment required, which has can be made through the draw down on the convertible note facility established.
+Pursuing this strategy will require the raising of capital to fund the capital investment required.